-- Comm 101 Introduction to Communication & Media Studies
+Comm 101 Introduction to Communication & Media Studies

-- Comm 211 Media Writing
+Comm 211 Media & Public Relations Writing

-- Comm 220 Mass Communication & Society
+Comm 220 Mass Communication & Society

-- -OR-
+-OR-

-- Comm 275 Gender, Race, Class & Media
+Comm 275 Gender, Race, Class & Media

-- Comm 221 Ditgital Video -OR-
+Comm 221 Ditgital Video

+-OR-

-- Comm 271 Audio Writing & Production
+Comm 271 Audio Writing & Production

-- Comm 301 Mass Media Law & Ethics
+Comm 301 Mass Media Law & Ethics

-- Comm 311 Multimedia Editing
+Comm 311 Multimedia Editing

-- Comm 315 Mobile & Social Media
+Comm 315 Mobile & Social Media

-- Comm 351 U.S. Media History
+Comm 351 U.S. Media History

-- Comm 361 Seminar in Multimedia Journalism
+Comm 361 Seminar in Multimedia Journalism

-- Comm 155 Communication & Media Studies Practicum
+Comm 155 Communication & Media Studies Practicum\

-- Comm 319 Internship
+Comm 319 Internship\

 Multimedia Journalism Minor

 Students will complete six courses as follows:

 Required:

 Comm 101 Introduction to Communication & Media Studies

-Comm 211 Media Writing
+Comm 211 Media & Public Relations Writing

 Comm 220 Mass Communication & Society

 -OR-

 Comm 275 Gender, Race, Class & Media

 Comm 221 Digital Video

 -OR-

 Comm 271 Audio Writing & Production

 Comm 301 Mass Media Law & Ethics

-C $M{\rm el}(1) = 1$ $E{\rm el}(1)$

 Comm 311 Multimedia Editing

 Public Relations Major

 Simpson students earning degrees in public relations have accomplished the enviable task of gathering and analyzing research and packaging the information into new and legacy media products from audiences wish to receive it.
 Our students have mastered the ability to interpret research and successfully communicate it to key audiences.
 And they understand the historical, legal and ethical basis of a free and responsible system of communication, all important elements to appreciating the role communication has in our society today.

-Students will complete ten courses plus internship as follows:
+Students will complete nine courses plus internship as follows:

 Required:

-- Comm 101 Introduction to Communication & Media Studies
+Comm 101 Introduction to Communication & Media Studies

-- Comm 211 Media Writing
+Comm 211 Media & Public Relations Writing

-- Comm 223 Principles of Public Relations
+Comm 223 Principles of Public Relations

-- Comm 301 Mass Media Law & Ethics
+Comm 301 Mass Media Law & Ethics

-- Comm 311 Multimedia Editing
+Comm 311 Multimedia Editing

-- Comm 348 Writing for Public Relations

-- Comm 356 Public Relations Research
+Comm 356 Public Relations Research

-- Comm 319 Internship
+Comm 319 Internship\

 Choose one:

-- Comm 221 Digital Video
+Comm 221 Digital Video

-- Comm 271 Audio Production
+Comm 271 Audio Production

-- Comm 315 Mobile & Social Media
+Comm 315 Mobile & Social Media

 At least 2 semesters of the following courses (each 2 credits):

 Comm 155 Professional Skills Practicum

+Or

-Or Comm 256 Public Relations Practicum
+Comm 256 Public Relations Practicum

 Capstone:

-Comm 365 Public Relations Seminar
+Comm 365 Marketing Communication Seminar

 Public Relations Minor

 Students will complete six courses as follows:

 Required:

-- Comm 101 Introduction to Communication & Media Studies
+Comm 101 Introduction to Communication & Media Studies

-- Comm 211 Media Writing
+Comm 211 Media & Public Relations Writing

-- Comm 223 Principles of Public Relations
+Comm 223 Principles of Public Relations

-- Comm 301 Mass Media Law & Ethics
+Comm 301 Mass Media Law & Ethics

-- Comm 348 Writing for Public Relations

-Choose one:
+Choose two:

-- Comm 221 Video Production
+Comm 221 Video Production

-- Comm 271 Audio Production
+Comm 271 Audio Production

-- Comm 311 Multimedia Editing
+Comm 311 Multimedia Editing

-- Comm 315 Mobile & Social Media
+Comm 315 Mobile & Social Media

 Sports Communication Major

 Media, marketing and communication play integral parts in the business of professional and amateur sports.
 Simpson's program in Sports Communication, one of the first of its kind in the Midwest, provides future sports-communication professionals with a diverse set of presentation and critical-thinking skills in journalism, puclic relations, sports marketing and management.
 Students gain a strong theoretical foundation fo the relationship of sports and athletics to the worlds of media and communication.
 They also develop solid skills that will give them an edge in working with traditional and digital media and in social media to meet communication objectives in sports journalism and sports marketing.
 Simpson students earning degrees in public relations have accomplished the enviable task of gathering and analyzing research and packaging the information into new and legacy media products from audiences wish to receive it.
 Our students have mastered the ability to interpret research and successfully communicate it to key audiences.
 And they understand the historical, legal and ethical basis of a free and responsible system of communication, all important elements to appreciating the role communication has in our society today.

 Students will complete ten courses plus internship as follows:

 Required: